kilowhat/kilowhat.net/_extensions/wordpress.md

 - Remove unused code for features not yet implemented

 You can update the Flarum extension via Composer.
-Requires version 1.2 or greater of the Wordpress plugin.
+Requires version 1.2 or greater of the WordPress plugin.

 ### Version 1.3.3 - April 9, 2020

 - Fix HTTP error messages that were not shown correctly in Health check and Wizard

 You can update the Flarum extension via Composer.
-Requires version 1.2 or greater of the Wordpress plugin.
+Requires version 1.2 or greater of the WordPress plugin.

 ### Version 1.3.2 - April 3, 2020

 - Add session dropdown to iframe and make title translatable

 You can update the Flarum extension via Composer.
-Requires version 1.2 or greater of the Wordpress plugin.
+Requires version 1.2 or greater of the WordPress plugin.

 ### Version 1.3.1 - April 2, 2020

-- Fix Wordpress URL HTTPS health check
+- Fix WordPress URL HTTPS health check

 You can update the Flarum extension via Composer.
-Requires version 1.2 or greater of the Wordpress plugin.
+Requires version 1.2 or greater of the WordPress plugin.

 ### Version 1.3.0 - April 2, 2020

-- New admin dashboard for Wordpress
+- New admin dashboard for WordPress
 - Added Installation wizard
 - Added Health check
 - Added "Use post date" option for the comments integration